zp4rand0miz31/behave-pytest-benchmark/README.md

   - `behave --stop` :  stops on first fail (useful to dig into problems when they happens)
   - `behave --summary` : provides a text report at the end of the tests.
 Note pytest-bdd does this "by default", but it's more friendly with behave.

-## 3. Test selection capabilities

-### 3.a Tags

-Both pytest-bdd and python-behave provide tags as it's part of the Gherkin language.

-## 4. Code scalability and coherence

-### 4.a test suites

-You might want to split your tests in big categories (related or not related to features).
-One might think of splitting tests into performance, non-regression and user-conformance testing strategies.

-Another way to

 # Some general remarks when compariing